NitinMagdum/Frequently-asked-JS-Interview-Questions-Concepts/JSInterviewQuestions.md

 ### null vs undefined

 `null` is an assigned value.
 It means nothing. `undefined` typically means a variable has been declared but not defined yet.
+A variable initialized with ```undefined``` means that the variable has no value or object assigned to it while ```null``` means that the variable has been set to an object whose value is undefined.

 <br>
 <br>